liviorobaldo/template-based-annotation-of-regulative-norms/Obligation_prohibition_picking_context/Readme.md

 ### Prepare Inputs

 1. Run `HirerichalJsonAndReferenceGenerator` to create the per-part hierarchical JSON and store it under `<Act>/`.
-2. Place the matching annotator file (same part) next to it using the `PartN.txt` naming pattern.
+2. Place the matching annotator file (same part) next to it using the `ChunkN.txt` naming pattern.

 ### Running the Pipeline